Govt working to reduce inflation: Chan | Associated Press Of Pakistan

-ISLAMABAD, Mar 3 (APP):Spokesperson of the Prime Minister Nadeem Afzal Chan on Tuesday said the government was working to reduce inflation and people would soon listen good news in that regard.
+ISLAMABAD, Mar 4 (APP):Spokesperson of the Prime Minister Nadeem Afzal Chan has said that the government was working to reduce inflation and people would soon listen good news in that regard.

 Talking to PTV, he said a detailed discussion was held about electricity tariff and its production and consumption during the today’s federal cabinet meeting.